WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 stream, and is called a byway.
 RIPP specific information is carried in the byway.

-To initiate a signaling byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "signaling".
+To initiate a signalling byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "signalling".
 To initiate a media control byway, it MUST initiate a POST request to the call URI and MUST include the URI parameter "mediactl".
 These requests MUST NOT include any other URI parameters.

-The signaling byway utilizes a streaming JSON format, specified in XXX.
-This begins with an open curly bracked, and after that is a series of JSON objects, each starting with a curly bracket, and ending with a curly bracket.
+The signalling byway utilizes a streaming JSON format, specified in XXX.
+This begins with an open curly bracket, and after that is a series of JSON objects, each starting with a curly bracket, and ending with a curly bracket.
 Consequently, each side MUST immediately send their respective open brackets after the HTTP header fields.
-We utilize streaming JSON in order to faciltate usage of tools like CURL for signaling operations.
+We utilize streaming JSON in order to facilitate usage of tools like CURL for signalling operations.

 The media control byway utilizes a binary encoding format.
 It consists of a variable length length field, followed by a payload, which is a